hwmrocker/blog/_posts/2013-11-20-keepassX-dropbox-and-android.md

  - passwords
 ---

 You might heard of the resent hack on Adobe where millions of bad encrypted passwords where stolen and leaked.
-If not just [goole "password leak"][link] and you can see that this happens quite often.
+If not just [google "password leak"][link] and you can see that this happens quite often.

 Those people who reuse there password are now in great danger.
 Everybody could now check for a specific email address, get the password and try to login to facebook or gmail.
 That made me think.
 I also used to reuse a lot of passwords.
 I have to log in to about 40 different accounts per week and i cannot, or just don't want to remember 40 different passwords.